-Before the 25th Amendment, there was no procedure for selecting a replacement

-  for the vice president.
-The assassination of President John F. Kennedy spurred

-  the movement for the 25th Amendment.
+Before the 25th Amendment, there was no procedure for selecting a replacement for the vice president.
+The assassination of President John F. Kennedy spurred the movement for the 25th Amendment.

-  After the assassination of John F. Kennedy, there was no vice president from

-  November 22, 1963 until Hubert Humphries’ inauguration January 20, 1965.
+After Kennedy’s assassination, there was no vice president until Hubert Humphries’ inauguration on January 20, 1965.

-  1973 - Gerald Ford becomes the first vice president chosen under the 25th

-  Amendment after Vice President Spiro T. Agnew resigns.
+1973 - Gerald Ford becomes the first vice president chosen under the 25th Amendment after Vice President Spiro T. Agnew resigns.

 1974 - After Richard Nixon resigns and Ford assumes the presidency, Ford nominates Nelson Rockefeller to be vice president.